 As a member of your lab, the SROP Student will have 20 hours per week to devote to their research project.
 The SROP Student’s Mentor is expected to provide direct mentorship to the student (e.g., weekly one-on-one meetings) and to generally know how the research project is progressing.

 We ask that all SROP Faculty complete a 2-hour anti-racism training session before the start of the SROP.
 The students really value knowing that this occurred.
-Last year, Dr. Christopher Taylor provided our anti-racism training, teaching us about inclusive leadership and reciprocal mentorship.
-This year, we hope to work directly with the University of Toronto’s Anti-Racism and Cultural Diversity Office (ARCDO) to conduct our mentor training.
+In the past, we have worked with Dr. Christopher Taylor and the University of Toronto’s Anti-Racism and Cultural Diversity Office (ARCDO) to conduct our mentor training.

 We recognize and encourage the role of all lab members in mentorship, so it is fine if a graduate student or postdoctoral fellow acts as the main mentor for the SROP Student.
 When a graduate student or postdoctoral fellow will be mentoring an SROP Student, we ask that they complete the anti-racism training with you.

 One last important note is that faculty members will not be able to interview their Canada SROP students before agreeing to mentor them.
 You will be able to review their application materials, but the way that our selection process works makes interviews difficult.
 We fully respect any of our colleagues who do not feel comfortable with this arrangement.